kimrs/AstroMedica/README.md

 [snippet source](https://github.com/kimrs/AstroMedica/blob/661aa6eee88d1789eed330dfb649eaac2e4c3f26/LabAnswerAnalyser/GlucoseAnalyser.cs#L53-L54)

 The `OfType` method is more appropriate here as it filters the collection based on the type, which is more idiomatic and efficient in this case compared to `Where`.
+Use the command `git checkout step/2-better-modeling` to see these modifications in all their glory.

-# Leveraging Interfaces for Variability
+# Leveraging Interfaces
 Sometimes, in software design, we encounter scenarios where different classes represent variations of the same conceptual entity.
 A slight difference in characteristics can lead to the presence of null values in some properties, indicating they are not relevant for certain variants.
 Failing to express this difference in our code often leads to these null values.
 We will explore an approach to address